- 350g penne pasta

-* Lettuces that work brilliantly are those massive big green ones you get in your box: Cos, Oak leaf, Butter leaf, Red salanova.
-Delicate mixed leaves, lamb's lettuce, watercress and rocket also fare well in this dish.
+*Lettuces from your box that will work the best are the big green ones: cos, oak leaf, butter leaf, red salanova.
+Delicate greens like mixed leaves, lamb's lettuce, watercress and rocket also work well in this dish.

-1. Boil your pasta in a pot of salted boiling water, with a splash of oil, according to pack instructions.
+1. Boil the pasta in a pot of salted boiling water, with a splash of oil, according to the pack instructions.

-2. Heat a large frying pan.
-Add a splash of oil.
-Swirl in the leek and bacon.
-Cook till both are starting to pick up colour.
+2. Warm a large frying pan and add a splash of olive oil.
+Add the leek and bacon and sizzle till both are starting to pick up some colour.

 3. Add the garlic and rosemary.
-Cook for a mo.
+Cook for a min or so.

-4. Once the pasta is done, scoop out ½ mug of the cooking water.
+4. Once the pasta is done, scoop out ½ mug of the cooking water (mind your fingers, or use a ladle).
 Drain the rest.

-5. Toss the pasta, butter and a handful of parmesan into the pan with the bacon and leeks.
-Mix well.
-Add a splash of the reserved cooking water to loosen everything up, making the butter and cheese a bit saucy.
+5. Toss the pasta, butter and a handful of Parmesan into the pan with the bacon and leeks.
+Mix, add a splash of the reserved cooking water to loosen everything up and make the butter and cheese a bit saucy.

 6. Fold in the lettuce.
-Season well with pepper.
-Add a touch of lemon zest and juice to brighten the flavours.
-Scatter the remaining Parmesan over.
-Taste.
-Adjust seasoning accordingly.
+Season with plenty of black pepper.
+Add little lemon zest and juice to brighten the flavours.
+Fold in the remaining Parmesan.
+Taste and adjust the seasoning if needed then serve.